 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.

-Members save up to 15% and earn Honors points when booking AAA/CAA rates!Embassy Suites by Hilton Norman-Hotel & Conference Center
+Members save 5% or more and earn Honors points when booking AAA/CAA rates!Embassy Suites by Hilton Norman-Hotel & Conference Center

 2501 Conference Dr. Norman, OK 73069